the-engine-room/library/_books/participatory-budgeting.md

 ## About

-This report was written by [Ruth Miller](https://ruthmiller.net).
+This report was written by [Ruth Miller](https://ruthmiller.net) and managed by [Anca Matioc](https://www.theengineroom.org/people/anca-matioc/).
 We would like to recognise Jorge Llaguno and Gala Garrido of the Municipality of Zarate, Argentina who sparked this work by reaching out for light touch support; and Daniely Votto of [WRI Brasil Cidades Sustentaveis](www.WRIcidades.org).
 Special thanks to the work of the following people and organisations for their contributions to this space.

 * [Tiago Peixoto](https://twitter.com/participatory?lang=en), Senior Public Sector Specialist at the World Bank's Governance Global Practice
 * [David Cabo](https://twitter.com/dcabo?lang=en), Director at the Fundación Ciudadana Civio